 The stench of manure and damp hay hit his nostrils the moment he stepped inside the stables, and he sneezed, just as he had the previous morning, which now seemed far away in the past.
 It was a smell that would forever remind him of this trip and of this pivotal point in time.
 Walking the length of the stalls, he greeted curious horses with quiet pats as he passed them, disappointing each one with his lack of treats to offer.

 Halfway down the line, Katy stepped out from one of the empty stalls with a bucket in her hands.
 She was wearing Levis and knee-high muck boots and calfskin gloves, her hair clipped in a loose bun atop her head, her eyes expressively tired.
-Upon catching sight of Ben, she stopped and looked at him, waiting for whatever might ensue.
-The handle of the bucket she carried was clenched tightly.
+Upon catching sight of Ben, she stopped and looked at him, waiting for whatever might ensue, the handle of the bucket clenched tightly.
 He debated turning and leaving the building and waiting for Travis outside, but instead, set his jaw and continued on his current path.
 “Hi,” he said with a slight nod as he passed her.

 “Hello,” was her return reply.
 Nothing more.

 Ben took a few more steps and then stopped.
 Inhaled a deep breath to steel his nerves and turned back around.
-“Look, Katy,” he said, shoving his hands into the middle pocket of his pullover.
+“Look, Katy,” he said.
 “I’m sorry for what I did yesterday.
 For reacting that way.
 I didn’t mean to hurt you.”

 She shifted her stance.
 Pulled the heavy bucket over to rest at her side.
 “It would take more than a chokehold to hurt me,” she announced defiantly.
 She turned and disappeared into the next stall.
 A moment later, Ben could hear her cleaning up.
 She was obviously no more interested in forgiving him than he was in forgiving her, but he couldn’t let it go.
 Stepping over to the stall, he watched her shovel horse shit into the bucket until, finally, she noticed his presence and paused.